hashintel/hash/packages/libs/deer/README.md

 `deer` solves this problem, by returning every issue present.
 This means that a single API call with the payload given will result in the errors: `256 larger than u8::MAX`, `null is not String`, and `extra key "extra" provided`.

-This in turn also means that deer can be used for custom validation while deserializing, while still being able to return all validation issues.
+This in turn also means that `deer` can be used to implement custom validation while deserializing, while still being able to return all validation issues.

 <sub>
 deer might provide a way in the future to describe these constraints.